peiche/cover/README.md

 - Added support for Jetpack's Site Logo module.
 - Added Customizer option to change header color.
 - Added Customizer option to change link color.
-- Added support for the Color Posts plugin to set the header color based on post images.
-(Please note that Color Posts requires Jetpack to function.)
+- Added support for the [Color Posts](https://wordpress.org/plugins/color-posts/) plugin to set the header color based on post images.
+(Please note that this requires [Jetpack](https://wordpress.org/plugins/jetpack/) to function.)
 - Added TGM Plugin Activation class to suggest Aesop Story Engine.
 - Added caption styles for Aesop Story Engine image gallery types (Grid, Thumbnail, Sequence, Photoset, Parallax).
 - Added styles for Aesop Story Engine to darken the image behind the text in the chapter component, similar to the header.